leifgehrmann/pangocffi/docs/overview.rst

     brew install pango
     brew install glib

-Feel free to contribute a guide for how to install these dependencies on linux and windows systems.
+Feel free to contribute a guide for how to install these dependencies on other systems.

 .. _homebrew: https://brew.sh